 Dr. Dunn received her medical degree from the University of Miami Miller School of Medicine and completed her residency training in general preventive medicine and public health at the University of California San Diego.
 Following residency, she provided primary care, focusing on women’s and refugee health, at a federally-qualified health center in San Diego.
 During that time, she also worked at the San Diego Public Health Department providing specialized care in the HIV/STD and TB clinics.

 In addition to her medical degree, Dr. Dunn also holds a Master of Public Health from San Diego State University and a B.A. in international relations from Brown University.
-She continues to be engaged in national and statewide public health efforts as President-Elect for the Council of State and Territorial Epidemiologists and trustee of the Utah AIDS Foundation.
+She was president of the Council of State and Territorial Epidemiologists (CSTE) for 2022-2023 and is currently a trustee of the Utah AIDS Foundation.

 Dr. Dunn lives in Salt Lake City with her husband and two sons; they love exploring the outdoors together year-round.